 Dr. Pilest is pleased to offer this “wrinkle relaxer” for the reason above and also because it is an alternative for those who may have developed antibodies to Botox which makes it less effective.

-Is Dysport better?
+Is Dysport Better?

 Dysport and Botox are not seen as rivals in our practice and we’re not assuming one is better than the other.
 In many instances, Dr. Pilest may use both products for one patient’s needs across various areas.
 Botox has a proven track record and it’s a mainstay in our practice.
-The choice between the two may be as simple as patient preference or physician decision about which product would provide the most effective for a specific location.
+The choice between the two may be as simple as patient preference or physician decision about which product would provide the most effective results for a specific location.

-Where is Dysport used?
+Where is Dysport Used?

 Dysport is used in all the same locations as Botox

 - Frown lines